+Sampling methods

+Synoptic sampling

-Synoptic sampling was generally completed over a 1 day period.
-Surface water was collected in triple-rinsed acid-washed 250 mL high-density polyethylene (HDPE) wide-mouth amber bottles.
-Samples were capped with minimal head-space and transported in coolers with ice to the lab for analysis of dissolved organic carbon (DOC) concentrations and spectroscopic absorbance (an indicator of NOM character).
+Synoptic sampling of the twelve sites was generally completed over a one- to two-day period every two to four weeks from Oct 2018 to February 2020.
+Surface water was collected manually in triple-rinsed acid-washed 250 mL high-density polyethylene (HDPE) wide-mouth amber bottles.
+Samples were capped with minimal head-space and transported in coolers with ice to the lab for analysis of dissolved organic carbon (DOC) concentrations and spectroscopic absorbance.